GritGlass/HTML/README.md

-# This repository is about studying HTML
+# This repository is a HTML study material.